buley/personal/src/content/biases.md

 **Key Recognitions**
 - **Not everyone processes information as quickly as I do.** This does not mean they are unintelligent.
 - **Some people value relationships over efficiency.** Dismissing this outright may cost me valuable allies.
-- **Emotional intelligence matters—even if I prioritize logic.** Sometimes, the best move is **understanding emotions, not dismissing them.**
+- **Emotional intelligence matters--even if I prioritize logic.** Sometimes, the best move is **understanding emotions, not dismissing them.**
 - **Not all structure is bad.** Just because I resist authority **doesn't mean every system should be burned down.**
 - **Some battles aren't worth fighting.** Efficiency includes **choosing when to engage and when to walk away.**